Leeds Male Voice Choir: Recent years: 2014–present

-The choir's divergence from the traditional male voice repertoire resulted in a more internationally themed musical programme and the 2023 album The Road Not Taken.
+The choir's divergence from the traditional male voice repertoire resulted in a more internationally and contemporary themed musical programme and the 2023 album The Road Not Taken.

-Leeds Male Voice Choir celebrated one hundred years of singing in Leeds in Leeds Town Hall with Rothwell Temperance Band and The White Rosettes in September 2016, compered by Simon Lindley.

 In May 2017 the choir undertook their first international tour in more than 30 years performing across Belgium.
-Venues included the Menin Gate in Ypres.
+Venues included the Menin Gate in Ypres and St Bavos Cathedral in Ghent.
 In May 2019 the choir performed in St. Stephen's Basilica, Budapest as part of a four day tour of Hungary.
 In September 2024 the choir toured the Czech Republic singing at St Vitus Cathedral in Prague.

-In recent years the choir has performed extensively across the North of England including at Bridlington Priory, Lancaster Priory, Morecambe Winter Gardens, Doncaster Minster, St John's Church, Wigan and Carlisle Cathedral.
+In 2020s the choir has performed extensively across the North of England and Scotland including at Bridlington Priory, Lancaster Priory, Morecambe Winter Gardens, Doncaster Minster, Church of the Holy Trinity, Berwick-on-Tweed St John's Church, Wigan, Ushaw College, Durham and Carlisle Cathedral.